lifedox/granular-configuration-language/README.md

 - Add JSON Pointer support where JSON Path is supported.
 - Added `!Ref`, `!Merge`, `!Del`, `ParseFile`, `ParseFileOptional`, `!ParseEnvSafe`
 - Configuration no longer fakes being a subclass of `dict`.
 It remains a MutableMapping.
-  - `dict` inheritence was done for compatible with `json.dumps` and other library that only support the primitive `dict`, instead of `Mapping`.
-However, faking the inheritance has always been sketchy.
+  - `dict` inheritance was done for compatible with `json.dumps` and other library that only support the primitive `dict`, instead of `Mapping`.
+However, faking the inheritance has always been sketchy and `json.dumps` have failed in rare occurrences.
 - added `!Date`, `!DateTime`
   - Uses `python-dateutil` from python `<3.11`
 - added `!UUID`